Cheesom99/AdventureDB-MySQL/README.md

 ## The Database Schema

 There are 30 tables in this database and they can be divided into these groups:
-- Dimension Table
+- Dimension Tables
-- Fact Table <br>
+- Fact Tables <br>
 <br>
 I used 7 tables which are
 - **dbo.DimCustomer**: Stores customer data